leticiaoliveira5/jobs/README.md

 <h1> Jobs </h1>

-The application lets people who work in the same company create and manage job opportunities and find candidates interested in them.
+The application allows people who work in the same company create and manage job opportunities and find candidates interested in them.

 <h1> Status </h1>